facao/ROCK-Kernel-Driver/README.md

-This release is intended for use with any hardware configuration that contains only a Kaveri or Carrizo APU, or configurations which contain an Intel CPU plus Tonga or Fiji dGPUs.
-Most testing has been on Fiji.
+This release is intended for use with any hardware configuration that contains only a Kaveri or Carrizo APU, or configurations which contain an Intel Haswell or newer CPU plus Fiji dGPUs.

 APU motherboards must support run latest BIOS version and have the IOMMU enabled in the BIOS.